Emma-CH/PreVEAB/README.md

 #### Option I : 14 alleles file

- 14 allels collected from 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226, 246 should be list as following:
+ 14 allels collected from 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226, 246 should be list in two columns as following:

     Codon   AminoAcid
      138        S
      145        N
      156        H

+Note: 1) Please make sure that the codons recorded in alleles file is exactly consistent with our list.
-Note: 1) Please be aware that if the allele state is missing or it is not recorded in our background the calculation will be terminated immediately.
+2) Please be aware that if the allele state is missing or it is not recorded in our background the calculation will be terminated immediately.

 #### Option II : HA1 nucleotide sequence file